xpack/web-jekyll/pages/dev-tools/cmake/index.md

 The main advantages of using the **xPack CMake** are:

-- a convenient, uniform and portable install/uninstall/upgrade procedure;
-  the same procedure is used for all major platforms (Windows 64/32-bit, GNU/Linux 64/32-bit, macOS);
+- a convenient, uniform and portable install/uninstall/upgrade procedure, the same procedure is used for all major platforms (Windows 64/32-bit, GNU/Linux 64/32-bit, macOS)
 - a better integration with development environments
 - a more convenient integration with CI environment